Lightraine2/ci-headers/README.md

 ## Roadmap

-- [ ] Error handling for DNS failures
+- [ ] Error handling for DNS failures or HTTP 503s/Server errors
-- [x] Output formatting for highlighting higher severity issues
+- [ ] Better output formatting for highlighting higher severity issues
-- [ ] Unit tests
+- [ ] Unit tests for output formatting

 <p align="right">(<a href="#top">back to top</a>)</p>